-Czech Boy and Girl Scouts collected the Bethlehem Light on the Austrian border on Sunday morning.
+Czech Boy and Girl Scouts collected the Bethlehem Light on the Austrian border this past weekend.

 They will now distribute the Peace Light across the country, placing it in churches and various institutions, from where people can light their own lamps.

 The Bethlehem Light is a Scouting tradition dating back over 30 years.
 As a symbol of peace and friendship, it is considered a modern symbol of Christmas time.